-Jeffrey Kaplan started his career as a volunteer firefighter when he was just 16 years old, and is now the full-time captain of the Englewood Fire Department in New Jersey.
+Jeffrey Kaplan started his career as a volunteer firefighter when he was just 16 years old.
+He's now the full-time captain of the Englewood Fire Department in New Jersey.
 In addition, the 43-year-old also volunteers at the fire department in his hometown of Oradell.

 I’ll answer the second part first.
 As long as I can remember, I’ve always wanted to be a firefighter.
 The best way I can describe it is that I was the little boy who ran to the window when the firetrucks went by.
 I just never stopped running to the window.
 As I grew older, in my teens, I started to visit the local firehouse, watched the firefighters drill on Monday nights, began reading books and magazines about firefighting and tried to learn as much as I could about the topic.
 I just found everything about it fascinating.
 Many firefighters have some kind of family connection to the fire service – a father or brother, someone to connect them.
 No one in my family has ever served.
 It was just a genuine interest that drew me to it.